All cities · CA

 For a city of its scale, San Francisco sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 10 such cinemas in the metro area, accounting for 32 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

-The 10 cinemas above are currently programming 18 distinct films in our catalog this week.
-The most-booked titles in San Francisco are:
+The 10 cinemas above are associated with 18 distinct films in our seasonal catalog.
+The most-featured titles in San Francisco are:

 Programming character

-Across this week's bookings, San Francisco programmers are leaning into drama (15 titles), comedy (9 titles), romance (4 titles), documentary (2 titles), crime (1 titles).
+Across our seasonal catalog, San Francisco programmers are leaning into drama (15 titles), comedy (9 titles), romance (4 titles), documentary (2 titles), crime (1 titles).
 The shape of any city's indie circuit is a question of which genres its programmers and audiences have agreed to take seriously, and the breakdown above is a reasonable proxy for what San Francisco currently considers part of the conversation.

 Where to look next

 Looking further afield in CA?
-Browse all cities in our directory, or follow a film and let the schedule decide where to go next: see our full film catalog.
+Browse all cities in our directory, or follow a film across the circuit: see our full film catalog.
 Programmer-driven cities like San Francisco tend to share titles with each other on a one-to-two-week lag, so the films above will frequently surface in nearby metros shortly after their San Francisco run.